raphaelhbt/segmentation_LLUI/README.md

 **preprocessingSOOP.py** : file to preprocess the SOOP dataset.

-**test.ipynb** : just a dummy file used to test new things before implementing them in the real code.

 **training_plotting.ipynb** : File used to:
 - Overlay the model's predictions with the groundtruth on the FLAIR image of the patient.
 The cursor allows to go through the different 2D plans of the 3D volume.
 There is also a boxplot of the Dices + Median and std printed.
 - Compute the uncertainty rates and boxplot them, with mean, median and std.